PD & Instruction

 Nearly 7 out of 10 children experience trauma, and many experience multiple traumatic experiences.
 The impact of trauma on children and adolescents is pervasive and presents challenges in every school and community in the state.
 We are collectively learning more about the challenges trauma presents to classroom teachers and how to help those who experience trauma overcome its effects.
 Developed in partnership with Hartford Behavioral Health, JoAnn Freiberg of CSDE, the Traumatic Stress Institute, and CSI, this workshop is the first step on a continuum of becoming a skilled practitioner in a trauma-informed school community.
 Participants will learn how to identify the signs of trauma and better understand its impact on students and the school community.
 Participants will also learn practical skills and where to access additional resources and training that can help educators master strategies to address student trauma.

-As the demands to address all of a student’s academic and emotional needs have increased, it is vitally important that all teachers are informed of their legal rights and duties related to disruptive/dangerous student behavior.
+As the demands to address all of a student’s academic and emotional needs have increased, it is vitally important that all teachers are informed of their legal rights and duties related to challenging student behavior.

 In this timely workshop, you will learn